-France’s Front national could take control of three out of thirteen regions in an election this month that would boost its chances for the presidential election in 2017.
+France’s National Front could take control of three out of thirteen regions in an election this month that would boost its chances for the presidential election in 2017.

 In the first, Marine Le Pen, the party leader, is running for the regional presidency herself.
 The latest Ipsos poll has her at 40 percent support in a second-round runoff against the leading Socialist candidate, Pierre de Saintignon.